By Alyse Bacine

 The most crucial characteristic of effective healers is their commitment to personal healing and growth.
 Before facilitating transformation in others, healers must address their patterns, traumas, and imbalances.

 This inner work creates the clear channel necessary for healing work.
-Without it, practitioners risk projecting their unresolved issues onto clients or becoming depleted by the demands of healing work.
-The path to becoming a healer invariably passes through the territory of self-healing.
+Without it, practitioners risk projecting their unresolved issues onto clients or becoming depleted.
+Working on personal spiritual healer development invariably passes through the territory of self-healing, requiring ongoing commitment to personal development.

 Holding Space

-By creating nonjudgmental environments where all emotions and experiences are welcomed, healers help clients access more profound levels of themselves.
-This safe container allows clients to express and release long-held patterns that would otherwise remain locked in the body and psyche.
+By creating nonjudgmental environments where all emotions are welcomed, healers help clients access more profound levels of themselves.
+This safe container allows people to express and release long-held patterns that would otherwise remain locked in the body and psyche.
+What does it mean to be a healer if not to provide this sacred witnessing?

 The Healing Process